captain-cuckoo/self-bot/README.md

-# self-bot
-## you will get banned for using this if youre not careful
+# Self-bot - You will get banned for using this if youre not careful!
-self bots used to be allowed before people started exclusively using them for dumb shit like spamming
+Self bots used to be allowed before people started exclusively using them for dumb shit like spamming
-youre free to do whatever you want with this (this works only in 3.6 cause discord api sux).
+youre free to do whatever you want with this (this works only in python 3.6 cause discord api sux).

-**I definitely dont use this myself at all and it is just a test pls dont ban me**
+(**I definitely dont use this myself at all and it is just a test pls dont ban me**)

 # Quickstart